San Diego Education Report

 Somehow Kathleen Elton managed not to get arrested herself,

-Elton's threatening and illegal behavior.
+despite all of Elton's threatening and illegal behavior.

 In fact, Chula Vista Elementary School District's school board